-Deep watering at the roots for an extended period of time is the best way to protect your plants in extreme heat.
+Deep watering at the roots for an extended period is the best way to protect your plants from extreme heat.
 If you know high temperatures are on the way, deep water your garden the night before when the air is cool.

 Do Not Overwater your Garden

 Lesson learned on this one!
 I found that I was overwatering my newly planted flower containers.
 The annuals were wilted so badly that they couldn’t be revived and the soil was drenched.

 Did you know that when a plant is overwatered, the excess moisture in the soil can cause bacteria to develop and lead to a lack of oxygen, creating fungal disease?
 Apparently, I did not.